calmPress/calmpress/README.md

 You will need to install NPM's grunt to run a build.

 All sorce code is located under the /src directory, and the grunt/build process builds a "distribution" into the /build directory.

+### braches and tags

+Since we inherit WordPress's GIT structure with all it branches and tags, we use a `cp/` pefix to identify tags and branches which are unique to the calmPress code.